 When people see these exceptional results, they set their expectations accordingly.
 However many fail to realise that by magnifying their potential gains, they’re also magnifying their potential losses!

 Pretty much with anything in life, the more time you invest in something, the better you’ll get at it and the more rewarding it is.
-The is very true in terms of social and copy trading as well.
+The is very true in terms of social and (copy) mirror trading as well.

 While some ads may want you believe that you can “sit back and let others trade for you” it certainly isn’t as simple as that.
 If you diversified your investment in the top 5 most popular traders on ZuluTrade 3 years ago (f8, for333, denganyouqianle, yamatofx2vera and adnan essam maloma), depending on your risk settings, you’d be left with very little.
 And I could have taken pretty much any social trading network or copy trading platform as an example here.